CMSgov/bluebutton-sample-client-nodejs-react/README-bb2-dev.md

     "callback_url": "http://server:3001/api/bluebutton/callback/"
 ```

+You can also start your configuration by the following the sample config template for selenium tests:

+cp server/sample-bluebutton-selenium-config.json server/.bluebutton-config.json

 You will also need to add this URL to your `redirect_uris` list in your application's configuration on the BB2 Sandbox UI.

 Go to local repository base directory and run docker compose as below: